bjankord/brettjankord.com/content/blog/2015-06-07-the-not-css-pseudo-class-and-specificity.md

 input:not([type="hidden"]):not([type="checkbox"]):not([type="radio"]):not([type="file"]):not([type="range"]):not([type="submit"]):not([type="reset"]):not([type="image"])
 ```

-Using a selector like this _may_ seem like a good idea, **with this selector, we cut our output css selector count for these styles from 40 to 5**.
+Using a selector like this _may_ seem like a good idea, **with this selector, we cut our output CSS selector count for these styles from 40 to 5**.
 Though, this introduces a side effect.
 When you chain the :not pseudo-classes, it increases specificity with each :not.
 While we cut the selector count down, we now have a selector with a **specificity score of 0.0.8.1**.

 If you need to override styles applied by this selector, you'll need some way to trump their current styling specificity.